Radaos/dust/Product Specification.md

 3. Result Filtering\
 FR3.1: Notices shall be filtered based on keyword matches from the watchlist.\
-FR3.2: Duplicate notices shall be avoided using a local cache (seen.txt).

 4. GUI Display\
 FR4.1: Matching notices shall be displayed in a scrollable Tkinter window.\